 Todd Rider in Reference 4.7 reports a quite different type of energy balance analysis.
 While the prior papers used various methods to concentrate on up-down scattering in various potential well configurations, Rider considered a "block diagram" type energy flow balance to determine the net gain from a power unit.
-In such an analysis the reaction and scattering rates, plus the electron-ion equilibration rates, enter as ( $<\sigma v>$ ) averaged over the distribution functions for ions and electrons.
+In such an analysis the reaction and scattering rates, plus the electron-ion equilibration rates, enter as ($\langle \sigma v \rangle$) averaged over the distribution functions for ions and electrons.
 Thus, the distribution functions were not calculated explicitly in Rider's analysis.
-In addition to the base function, any spatial variations in the distribution, such as pointed out by Tzonev et al., must be envisioned via the assumed distribution function.
+In addition to the base function, any spatial variations in the distribution function.
 In traditional magnetic confinement analyses a Maxwellian distribution function has generally been assumed.
 In prior Tokomak studies, this technique has been widely used with reasonable accuracy since such systems are indeed near thermal equilibrium.
 In sharp contrast, as stressed repeatedly here, the IEC is not.

 This uncertainly in $\langle \sigma v \rangle$ makes an analysis of the type attempted by Rider very challenging, and leaves it open for possible criticism.
 In fact, it appears that Rider used Maxwellian key averages and critics generally cite this as the cause for his pessimistic results.
-Rider was particularly interested in the claim that due to its beam-like non-Maxwellian plasma, the IEC can burn "advanced fusion fuels" such as D-3He and p-11B easier than traditional Maxwellian type plasma devices (Tokomaks, etc.).
-Thus, he considered use of D-T, D-D, D-3He, 3He-3He, p-11B and p-6Li fuels.
+Rider was particularly interested in the claim that due to its beam-like non-Maxwellian plasma, the IEC can burn "advanced fusion fuels" such as $D^{-3}He$ and $p^{-11}B$ easier than traditional Maxwellian type plasma devices (Tokomaks, etc.).
+Thus, he considered use of D-T, D-D, D- 3 He, 3 He- 3 He, $p-^{11}$ B and $p-^{6}$ Li fuels.
 Due to their high Z components, all of these fuels must battle large energy losses via Bremsstrahlung.
 These losses were evaluated using the traditional formula, but his evaluation has a built in bias since the loses depend heavily on the electron ion temperature ratio which in turn depends strongly on the $\langle \sigma v \rangle$ values assumed as already discussed.
 Deviation from an equilibrium electron energy distribution also strongly affects radiation emission.
-Using the Maxwellian average values, he found that Bremsstrahlung losses would be prohibitively large for He-He, p-B, and p-Li reactors and will be a considerable fraction of the fusion power for D-3He and D-D reactors limiting use to D-T. As a corollary, he concludes in contradiction with earlier claims that it does not appear possible for the dense central region of a reactor-grade IEC device to maintain a significantly non-Maxwellian ion distribution or keep a low electron to ion temperature ratio.
+Using the Maxwellian average values, he found that Bremsstrahlung losses would be prohibitively large for 3He-3He, p-11B, and p-6Li reactors and will be a considerable fraction of the fusion power for $D^{-3}He$ and $D^{-}D$ reactors limiting use to $D^{-}T$.
+As a corollary, he concludes in contradiction with earlier claims that it does not appear possible for the dense central region of a reactor-grade IEC device to maintain a significantly non-Maxwellian ion distribution or keep a low electron to ion temperature ratio.
 The problem, however, is that the assumed rate constants would naturally force this conclusion.
 Further, these rate constants lead to Rider's build-in result forcing the ions to form a Maxwellian distribution with a mean energy close to the energy of the potential.
 Consequently, in his analysis, ions in the energetic tail of the distribution are lost at rates faster the fusion rate, giving low Q values.